hxtree/galaxyops/platform/bundle-project/README.md

 # @cats-cradle/bundle-project

-Unstable WIP

-CLI tool to bundle a single pnpm workspace project.
+BundleProject is a tool to bundle a single pnpm workspace project.

-The goal of this package is to create a deployable project with CDK from a RushJS monorepo using pnpm that can be used in AWS CodePipelines.
+This allows a RushJS monorepo using pnpm to package a deployable project using CDK into something that can be used for in AWS CodePipelines.

-Using the entire monorepo in deployments creates unnecessary overhead.
-Using git repository to base deployments on creates unnecessary head fetches.
+## Opinions

+Often for a RushJS monorepo CI/CD that starts with Github CI and flow into a AWS CodePipeline, it seems simplest to mirror the repository in AWS CodeCommit and have CodePipeline build from pushes to main.

+This approach has several drawbacks:

+- This means that in order for a pipeline to build from that source it must clone the repo in CodePipeline.
+- In order for a RushJS monorepo to perform diffs to see which projects change, it must fetch all git histories, which is often a large file.
+- Then once it gets all histories it must build all applicable projects and download the dependencies.

+An alternative approach, is to use Github CI to bundle each project changed individually along with workspace and non-workspace dependencies and place that in a S3 bucket.
+Then use a CodePipeline that is triggered on object put to deploy the project.
+This prevents the need for a CodePipeline to fetch and process large amounts of code.

 ## TODO